gitsaravanesh/B8-DevOps-Ansible/README.md

 The setup.yml playbook installs necessary packages, clones the Flask application from a Git repository, and sets up a systemd service to run the Flask app.

-Step 4: Run the Ansible Playbook

-ansible-playbook -i inventory setup.yml
+Step 4: Run the Ansible Playbook ansible-playbook -i inventory setup.yml

+Step 5: Verify the Deployment by checking the public IP in the browser

+ssh -i /path/to/your/private-key.pem ec2-user@<ec2-instance-ip>
+sudo systemctl status flaskapp